weynandk/info_threefold/src/docs/whitepapers/bringing_trust_is_a_human_task/bringing_trust_is_a_human_task.md

 The world is awaking and is seeking alternatives in which data and information are not centrally controlled as in such monopolistic structures.
 Blockchain technologies allow new solutions to be built without central governing bodies, creating person to person sharing and trading opportunities.

-# The combination of people and blockchains is really powerful {#the-combination-of-people-and-blockchains-is-really-powerful}
+# The combination of people and blockchains is really powerful

 People are best placed to create decentralised business models combining the strengths of blockchain with complementary measures to compensate for the weaknesses of the technology.
 Blockchains are not replacing people.
 Blockchain technology is just a tool, enhancing people's ability to organise themselves around decentralised initiatives that require no central body to govern or control.
 A powerful tool, but a tool.

-## A platform for people to start blockchains {#a-platform-for-people-to-start-blockchains}
+## A platform for people to start blockchains

 What if there would be a platform where the strong points of blockchains (decentralisation) can be used as a given to enable people to organise themselves around a random initiative and launch it based on blockchain technology?
 Blockchain As a Service (BAAS).